Reports: Pujols heading back to Cardinals on 1-year deal

 Albert Pujols is returning to St. Louis after agreeing to a one-year deal with the Cardinals, according to published reports.

-The St. Louis Post-Dispatch, which first reported the agreement late Sunday night, said the contract with the 42-year-old slugger — who is 21 home runs shy of 700 for his career — was pending a physical.
+The St. Louis Post-Dispatch, which first reported the agreement late Sunday, said the contract with the 42-year-old slugger — who is 21 home runs shy of 700 for his career — was pending a physical.

-A wildly popular player in St. Louis, his last game for the Cardinals was the team’s Game 7 win over Texas in the 2011 World Series.
+A wildly popular player in St. Louis, Pujols played his last game for the Cardinals on Oct.
+28, 2011, a Game 7 win over Texas in the World Series.

 Pujols was selected the NL MVP three times and made nine All-Star teams with the Cardinals before signing a 10-year, $240 million deal with the Los Angeles Angels in 2012.
 He was waived by the Angels last May and signed with the Dodgers, for whom he hit 12 homers and drove in 38 runs in 85 games.

-Note: This story has been corrected to show that the Cardinals won the World Series in 2006, not 2009.